nickybell/smpa2152-fall23/assignments/final_exam/final_exam.md

     results of the democratic satisfaction question, comparing Democrats, Republicans, and Independents.

-4. A “feeling thermometer” question asks respondents to rate their feelings towards a person, place, or thing on a scale of 1 to 100, where 1 is very “cold” or negative and 100 is very “warm” or positive.

-    Conduct a weighted hypothesis test showing whether **Independents** who are satisfied with American democracy feel more warmly towards President Biden (variable `ftbiden`) than those who are not satisfied.
+4. Conduct a weighted hypothesis test showing whether a majority of Americans are satisfied with American democracy.
 You must write both the $H_0$ and the $H_A$.
 How do you interpret the results of your hypothesis test?

-5. Conduct a linear probability model regression of satisfaction with American democracy on political party and at least two confounders.
+5. Conduct a linear probability regression model of satisfaction with American democracy (the dependent variable) on political party.
 Use Independents as your reference level for political party.

+    How do you interpret the effect of political party on satisfaction with American democracy?

+6. A “feeling thermometer” question asks respondents to rate their feelings towards a person, place, or thing on a scale of 0 to 100, where 0 is very “cold” or negative and 100 is very “warm” or positive.

+    Conduct a linear regression of how warmly respondents feel towards President Biden (variable `ftbiden`, the dependent variable) on satisfaction with democracy and at least two confounders.
 Please explain why you chose to control for those two confounders (i.e., why do you think that variable is a confounder?)

-    How do you interpret the effect of political party on satisfaction with American democracy?
+    How do you interpret the effect of satisfaction with American democracy on feelings toward President Biden?

     Some potential confounders include: